 - Have no symptoms, but have a family history of early atherosclerosis and are concerned about their risk of developing atherosclerosis.
 A family history of atherosclerosis may include a first-degree relative — a parent, sibling or child — who experienced a heart attack or stroke or developed peripheral artery disease at a relatively young age.

-- Have familial hyperlipidemia, such as familial hypercholesterolemia (FH), which results from a mutation in one of three genes: LDLR, APOB or PCSK9.
+- Have familial hyperlipidemia, such as familial hypercholesterolemia (FH), which results from a change in one of three genes: LDLR, APOB or PCSK9.

-Only a few medical centers are equipped to perform tests for these novel risk factors.
-Mayo Clinic combines expanded testing with a comprehensive cardiology consultation and a personalized treatment plan.
+Mayo Clinic combines this expanded testing with a complete cardiology appointment and development of a personalized treatment plan.

 The Early Atherosclerosis Clinic offers several services, including:

-- Tests to measure novel risk factors.
-Staff measures levels of markers in your blood associated with increased risk of early atherosclerosis, including C-reactive protein and lipoprotein (a).
+- Tests to measure new risk factors.
+Your blood is checked for markers related to increased risk of early atherosclerosis.
+Examples of such markers are C-reactive protein and lipoprotein (a).
 Learn more about blood tests for heart disease.

 - Arterial function tests.
-These tests assess the health of the blood vessels that carry blood from your heart to your body (arteries), including the function of the inner lining of the arteries (endothelium), the stiffness of arteries and the presence of plaque in the carotid arteries.
+These tests assess the health of the blood vessels that carry blood from your heart to your body (arteries).
+They will look at the function of the inner lining of the arteries (endothelium), the stiffness of arteries and the presence of plaque in the carotid arteries.

 - Heart scan.
 This heart scan measures the amount of calcium in the coronary arteries, which is an indicator of plaque buildup.
-You'll generally only have this test if you aren't experiencing symptoms but you have a family history of heart disease.
+You'll likely only have this test if you have no symptoms of heart disease but have a family history of it.
 People who are experiencing symptoms are known to have plaque buildup in their arteries.

-- Cardiology consultation.
+- Cardiology appointment.
 A cardiologist trained in the assessment of cardiovascular risk and treatment of novel risk factors meets with you.
-Your cardiologist reviews your test results and recommends preventive measures, lifestyle changes, medications — such as lipid-lowering drugs — and, if necessary, procedures such as angioplasty or surgery.
+Your cardiologist reviews your test results and recommends preventive measures, lifestyle changes and medicines, such as lipid-lowering medicines.
+Your doctor also might discuss the need for procedures such as angioplasty or surgery.

-Mayo Clinic researchers helped develop the novel cardiovascular risk marker panel and arterial function tests, which are valuable tests used to assess your cardiovascular risk.
-Research focuses on newer methods of detecting people at risk of early-onset cardiovascular disease and studying how those people can benefit from early, aggressive intervention.
-Researchers also study the potential use of genetic information in estimating cardiovascular risk.
-Researchers conducted a randomized clinical trial of a disclosing genetic risk score for heart attack.
+Our researchers focus on newer methods of detecting people at risk of early-onset cardiovascular disease and how those people might benefit from early, aggressive intervention.
+They also study how genetic information is useful in estimating cardiovascular risk.

 Learn more about research in the Cardiovascular Research Center.